 If you decide to organize a funeral yourself, be mindful of the local rules in your region.
 Verify whether your state allows the arrangement of the funeral to be done independently, and become familiar with the legislation and requirements for a funeral.
-Personally organizing a funeral can be very cost effective.
+Personally organizing a funeral can be very cost-effective.

 Once the death certificate has been taken care of, the relatives of the deceased can proceed with the type of service they want.
-They may choose burial or cremation, but what many people don’t realize is that they do not need to to bury the deceased in a cemetery.
-It is also bury the loved one on their own plot of land, this avoiding the cost of a burial plot.
+They may choose burial or cremation, but what many people don’t realize is that they do not need to bury the deceased in a cemetery.
+It also buries the loved one on their own plot of land, this avoiding the cost of a burial plot.

 Doing your own funeral can entail displaying the body in the living room; this was common in the past as well, before funeral homes were involved in that decision-making.
 The majority of families used to perform home funerals, and it's still a relevant option today.
-The family of the deceased use a funeral notice to inform the community of the death of their loved one.
+The family of the deceased uses a funeral notice to inform the community of the death of their loved one.
 Funeral notices generally take the form of obituaries in the local paper.
 A typical funeral notice offers the reader a chronological account of the deceased's major life events, listing dates of birth and death.
 It typically includes a list of living family members.
-This short biography of the passed loved one is a way of paying tribute to their life and accomplishments.
+This short biography of the passed loved one is a way of paying tribute to their lives and accomplishments.
 Most funeral notices conclude with the details of whatever service will be taking place.

 People often read about deaths in the obituaries and consequently attend the funeral.
 Obituaries are a good way to let many people who may wish to attend know about a death in the family.
-Recent advances of technology have led to the publishing of obituaries online, which allows people from all over to receive notice of the passing instead of just those in the community.
+Recent advances in technology have led to the publishing of obituaries online, which allows people from all over to receive notice of the passing instead of just those in the community.
 Regular newspapers are going out of style, and online obituaries will most likely be the standard option for funeral notices of the future.

 A do-it-yourself funeral is made easier when the burden is shared among relatives and tasks can be delegated outside the nuclear family.
 A private and intimate service can be both more tasteful and less expensive than one at a funeral home.
 If you are not expecting too many guests, a home funeral can be a great option.

 Environmental concerns and the future of our planet are both very popular concerns in our world today.
 The market has started to reflect consumer demands for green alternatives in every field possible.
-As a result, the popularity of the green funerals popular until the 20th century is once again on the rise.
+As a result, the popularity of green funerals popular until the 20th century is once again on the rise.

 Green funerals can take the form of cremations or regular burials.
 Either is acceptable, provided they use only Eco-friendly materials and minimize the impact on the environment.
-There are many different guidelines and tools accessible to create a green funerals.
+There are many different guidelines and tools accessible to create green funerals.

 Unfortunately, funerals are inevitable parts of all of our lives.
 When a loved one passes, a funeral arrangement is often far from our minds initially, but it is very important and must be dealt with as soon as possible.